-- Losartan potassium tablets USP, 25 mg, are white to off-white, round, convex, beveled edge, film-coated tablets, debossed with S on one side and 111 on the other. - Losartan potassium tablets USP, 50 mg, are white to off-white, round, convex, beveled edge, filmcoated, scored tablets, debossed with S on one side and 112 on the other with the score line between 11 and 2. - Losartan potassium tablets USP, 100 mg, are white to off-white, round, convex, beveled edge, film-coated tablets, debossed with S on one side and 113 on the other side.
+- Losartan potassium tablets USP, 25 mg are white to off-white, capsule-shaped, film-coated tablets debossed with the logo of "Z" on one side and "2"on other side. - Losartan Potassium Tablets USP, 50 mg are white to off-white, capsule-shaped, film-coated tablets debossed with the logo of "Z16" on one side and lip type breakline on other side. - Losarta Potassium Tables USP, 100 mg are white to off-white, capsule-shaped, film-coated tables debossed with the logo of "Z18" on one side and plain on other side.